Linda Brasil

-Linda Brasil Azevedo Santos (born 14 April 1973) is a teacher, LGBT rights activist, and politician who became the first trans woman elected to a parliamentary position in the state of Sergipe, Brazil.
+Linda Brasil Azevedo Santos (born 14 April 1973) is a Brazilian teacher, LGBT rights activist, and politician who became the first trans woman elected to a parliamentary position in the state of Sergipe, Brazil.
 She was elected in 2020 as a member of the Socialism and Liberty Party.

 Brasil was born in Santa Rosa de Lima, in the state of Sergipe.
 She attended the Federal University of Sergipe, attaining a Master's degree in Education.
 After attending university, she founded AmoSerTrans, an association of transgender people in the state of Sergipe.
 She also founded CasAmor Neide Silva, a shelter for LGBT youth in Aracaju.

 Biography

 Brasil was born on 14 April 1973 in Santa Rosa de Lima, Sergipe, Brazil.
 As an adult, she moved to Aracaju and began working in an accounting firm.
 When she was 30, she left her job, came out as transgender, and opened a beauty salon.
 In 2013, Brasil filed an administrative proceeding with the Federal University of Sergipe, claiming a professor refused to use her preferred name, instead only referring to her as her legal name.
 Following the proceeding, the university passed an ordinance which allows the use of a preferred name in academic and administrative settings within the institution.
 While at the university, she helped found Coletivo Queer Transfeminista (Des)montadxs to discuss questions of gender and sexuality within both the university and Sergipe as a whole.
 She later became the first trans woman to graduate from the Federal University of Sergipe.

 In 2015, Brasil partnered with other trans people and allies to create EducaTrans, a preparatory course for the Exame Nacional do Ensino Médio aimed at transgender students whose main objective was to expand visibility of trans people in the university environment and, later, the labor market.

 In 2017, Brasil founded CasAmor, an NGO inspired by LGBT shelters in Brazil such as Casa 1 in São Paulo and Casa Nem in Rio de Janeiro.
 CasAmor aims to provide support to LGBT youth through volunteer work carried out by various professionals including psychologists, architects, designers, engineers, teachers and journalists.
 The program also aims to temporarily host people who do not have family support due to their sexual orientation or gender identity, as well as provide courses and workshops aimed at LGBT youth entering the job market.
 During the COVID-19 pandemic, CasAmor worked to deliver supplies such as food, cleaning supplies, and personal hygiene materials to LGBT individuals who were in a situation of social vulnerability.
 In 2021, CasAmor was renamed CasAmor Neide Silva to honor "Tia Neide", a volunteer and member of the advisory board who died of COVID-19 in March 2021.